pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 When provided by a client, indicates a desire to connect to a server other than the server specified in the record.
 This can be used to ensure a client receives independent NTP servers from one NTS Key Exchange server without having to potentially try multiple times to get a new server.

 A client MAY send multiple of these records if desired.
-The data in the record SHOULD match that given through an NTPv4 Server Negotiation received in an earlier request from the same NTS Key Exchange server.
+The data in the record SHOULD match that given through an NTPv4 Server Negotiation received in an earlier response from the same NTS Key Exchange server.

 MUST NOT be sent by a server.
 Server MAY at its discretion ignore the request from the client and still provide the given server in an NTPv4 Server Negotiation record.